andrzej-oreszczuk/bounding-box-regression-release/README.md

 Model architecture is defined in init_model.py, training parameters in lightning_module.py.

-Tools directory contains various tools, including create_location_data_from_labels.py, which creates in a given directory containing a YOLO format dataset with images and labels directories an additional directory with objects locations used for model training.
+Tools directory contains various tools, including create_location_data_from_labels.py, which creates in a given directory containing a YOLO format dataset with images and labels directories an additional directory with approximate labels used for model training.